 - Same route of administration as the Singapore reference product.

 - Bioequivalent with the Singapore reference product.

 - Has conditions of use that fall within the directions for use (including dosing regimen, indication, and patient group) for the Singapore reference product.

 Application types for generic drugs in Singapore

-There are two types of generic drug applications (GDA) for registering generic drugs to be registered and marketed in Singapore.
+There are two types of generic drug applications (GDA) to register and market generic drugs in Singapore.

-- GDA-1: This type of application is submitted for the first strength of a generic chemical product.
+- GDA-1: This type of application is for submission of the first strength of a generic chemical product.

-- GDA-2: This type of application is submitted for the subsequent strength of the product that has been registered or submitted as GDA-1.
+- GDA-2: This type of application is for submission of subsequent strength of the product that has been registered or submitted as GDA-1.
 The product name and dosage form must be the same as GDA-1.

 Evaluation of generic drug application

 Before applying for generic drug approval in Singapore, one needs to understand the requirements and regulations governing different evaluation routes for generic drugs.